turtleneck444/speak-kindred/FEATURES.md

-# SpeakKindred - Feature Documentation
+# Rehman AI - Feature Documentation

 ## Overview
-SpeakKindred is a comprehensive Augmentative and Alternative Communication (AAC) application designed to empower individuals with speech disabilities to communicate effectively and independently.
+Rehman AI is a comprehensive Augmentative and Alternative Communication (AAC) application designed to empower individuals with speech disabilities to communicate effectively and independently.

 ## Core Features